-- past severe allergic reaction to gelatin, neomycin, or other parts of this vaccine
+- allergic to gelatin, neomycin, or other parts of this vaccine

-- soreness, soreness, swelling, or itching at the site of the shot
+- soreness, or swelling at the site of the shot (common)